Telltale Signs Of Emotional Distance In Relationships And How To Bridge The Gap

 While identifying the signs of emotional distance is essential to bridging the gap, it's equally important for couples to avoid placing blame.
 Whether you or your partner have withdrawn, it's vital to recognize that distance tends to happen gradually.
 Most people don't realize there's a problem until they feel significantly detached from their partner.

-5 Common Causes Of Emotional Distance
+Five Common Causes Of Emotional Distance

 It's well-documented that introverts, in particular, need plenty of time to rest and recharge on their own.
 Unlike extroverts, who typically prefer spending their free time with others, many introverts enjoy companionship in limited doses.

 If your significant other is nonresponsive or unwilling to talk one-on-one, couples therapy can be incredibly helpful.
-ReGain can connect you with a licensed therapist who will help you navigate your unique situation.
+Regain can connect you with a licensed therapist who will help you navigate your unique situation.
 More on this later.

 As individuals, we all express and receive love differently.
-Some couples' love languages complement one another, while other duos' differing expressions and needs make it difficult to connect.
-One person may respond well to quality time, while their partner feels connected through physical touch.
+Some couples' love languages complement one another, while other duos' differing expressions and needs may make it difficult to connect.
+One person may respond well to quality time, while their partner feels more connected through physical touch.